cw-hsu/cw-hsu.github.io/index.md

 ### My Journey

-Born and raised in Taiwan then up and down the California coast.
+Born and raised in Taiwan then tumbled up and down the California coast.
 Have a degree in Energy Technology and Policy from what’s now called Cal Poly Humboldt.
-Professionally a researcher, GIS analyst, project manager, and a generalist.
+Professionally a researcher, GIS analyst, data scientist, project manager, and generalist.
 Unprofessionally an urban explorer, perpetually frustrated by the lack of human-centric design and constantly dreaming of solutions.